anhdau185/react-course-wk1-stopwatch/README.md

 Clone this repository into your local machine by navigating to your desired containing directory and running:\
 `git clone https://github.com/anhdau185/react-course-wk1-stopwatch.git`

 then `cd react-course-wk1-stopwatch`.
-Make sure you're using node version >= 14 and `yarn install` to install the packages.
+Make sure you're using node v14 or later and run `yarn install` to install the packages.

 ## How to run app locally

-`yarn start` to run the app in the development mode.
+`yarn start` to run the app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.